College Basketball on NBC Sports: 1980s: Loss of NCAA Tournament, continued regular season coverage

-After losing the Division I basketball tournament rights (1982–1989)

 After NBC lost the tournament rights to CBS (which started a separate regular season package) beginning in 1982, they continued with TVS through 1983, wrapping up with the ACC Tournament Final (which NBC had traditionally wrapped up their coverage with, by this point).

 After TVS went back to broadcasting separate, regional games beginning in 1983–84, NBC was left to pick up the games that CBS did not want (save for the ACC Final) for the rest of the 1980s.

 During this period, NBC's promotional slogan for its game broadcasts was "College basketball, it's the stuff Saturdays are made of!"
 Another slogan that NBC used in game promotions was "Sunday come on home to college basketball on NBC!"

 On January 27, 1985, Jim Valvano (who was still the NC State coach) called a game between Indiana and Illinois alongside Bob Costas for NBC after coaching a game the previous day.

-Decline (1990–1998)
+1990s: Decline

 With CBS and ESPN gaining strength in the 1990s, all NBC could put together was a 4–5 game package featuring a then-mediocre Notre Dame program.
 By the 1992–93 season, NBC only broadcast two games, both involving Notre Dame (a February 6 contest against Duke, and a February 13 contest against Kentucky).
 NBC was seeing much more success with its broadcasts of Notre Dame football games than the team's basketball telecasts by this point.

 On February 22, 1992, Al McGuire called his last game for NBC (UCLA @ Notre Dame).
 CBS signed McGuire for the NCAA tournament.
 In the 1993–94 season, NBC only aired one game, which was UCLA @ Notre Dame on February 5.

 In the meantime, NBC also aired the Wooden Classic from 1994 to 1996.

 For the 1995 edition of the Wooden Classic, ABC regionally televised the first half of the doubleheader (Villanova vs. Purdue) with Roger Twibell and Dick Vitale on the call.
 At approximately 3:45 pm.
 Eastern time, NBC broadcast Maryland vs. UCLA for the second half.
 On December 7, 1996, the first game of the Wooden Classic doubleheader (Utah vs. Arizona) tipped off at 1:45 pm, but NBC joined the action in progress at 2 p.m. for most of the country.

 NBC's final men's college basketball during this period was a February 28, 1998 contest between Notre Dame and the Providence Friars.
 NBC continues to maintain a broadcasting relationship with the university as it airs all Notre Dame football home games and select away games.